iverasp/MMM-Echo/README.md

     "user" (e.g. "Alice"), to be shown only for the specified user "everyone", to be shown to everyone
     "default", to be shown to strangers

+Now get a good image of your face from the front and place it in the "users"-folder.